OkiSamilaRici1/Fetal-Health-Classification/README.md

   * AUC : classifer accuracy for imbalanced data
   * Precision : predicted positive rate
   * Recall : actual positive rate
-  * F1 Score : the average of recall and precision
+  * F1 Score : combination or summarizing of precision and recall.

 Among the 4 matrices to be used is the F1 score because it is to summarize precision and recall by taking the harmonic alignment of both.
 Therefore we can minimize the false-positive and the false-negative rate.